The 20 Best Drug Induced Dyskinesia Doctors Near Me in Portland, OR

 Offers Telehealth

-Joanna O'leary is a Neurologist in Portland, Oregon.
-Dr. O'leary has been practicing medicine for over 18 years and is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Chorea, and Myoclonic Epilepsy Associated With Ragged Red Fibers.
+Joanna O'leary is a Neurologist practicing medicine in Portland, Oregon.
+She has been practicing medicine for over 18 years.
+Dr. O'leary is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Chorea, and Myoclonic Epilepsy Associated With Ragged Red Fibers.
 Dr. O'leary is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia